3D Biological Simulation Viewer

 The Outcome

 The redesign is now complete, and development is set to begin soon.
-Moving forward, I plan to revisit this work and check the metrics I captured to see if they indicate a measurable improvement.
+Moving forward, I plan to revisit this work and the analytics to see if they indicate a measurable improvement.

 Plan & Research